riceissa/issarice.com/wiki/belief.md

 # Frequency

 But now, given these belief tags, one might ask what the frequency of each belief on a site such as this one should be.
 Having everything be "certain" to "likely" might be how a typical site or blog operates; i.e. the writer only publishes what they believe.
 But this sounds limiting---and this is exactly why belief tags are useful.
 But what of the other extreme?---In other words, what if one were to only write what one believed to be false?
 A successful such execution would display the writer's creativity, to be sure, but is unlikely to contain much useful information.

 One might also ask what the "natural frequency" of each belief might be, if a writer were to log *all* of their thoughts\ ...

+# See also

+- I also use [status]() notices on this site.